raonigabriel/llama-server-cpu/README.md

 # llama-server-cpu
-A lightweight, CPU-only compiled image based on ggerganov/llama.cpp
+A (cpu-only) docker image based on ggerganov/llama.cpp

+Think of it as a lightweight version of ollama, providing an easy way to run GGUF models locally.